impinchi/FunnyCommentator/README.md

 python web/app.py

 # Configure via web browser at http://127.0.0.1:5000
-# Then start the main application
+# Then start the main application via the browser or:
 python run.py
 ```